-Note: If necessary, refer to your X server documentation for more information about completing this procedure.
-Depending on the X server software that you are using, you may have to complete the tasks in a different order.
+Note: If necessary, refer to your X server documentation, or contact your X server vendor or system administrator for more information about completing this procedure.
+Depending on the X server software that you are using, you may need to complete the tasks in a different order.